Development Guide

 }

-Every formula function must include these properties for future help system integration:
+Every formula function must include these properties:

-example: Shows how to use the function in a formulahelpText: Array of description strings explaining what the function doeshelpArgs: Array of argument descriptions with name and description
+example: Shows how to use the function in a formuladescription: A string describing what the function does (used in the FunctionGuide UI)category: Classification (math,statistics,text,time,lookup,information,logical,other)defs: Array ofFunctionArgumentDefinitionobjects with name, description, and optional type constraints

 Function Registration

-import { CustomFunction } from './functions/CustomFunction';
+import { useBook } from '@gridsheet/react-core';

 CUSTOM_FUNCTION: CustomFunction,